Distinguished Professor of Psychology

 ABOUT PROFESSOR FRIEDMAN: Howard S. Friedman is Distinguished Professor of Psychology at the University of California, Riverside.
 His scientific work on health and longevity has drawn wide attention in the scientific community and has been featured in popular media worldwide.
 For three decades, Dr. Friedman has studied personality predictors of longevity, developing a scientific understanding of the “disease-prone personality” and the “self-healing personality.”

 In 2008, the Association for Psychological Science (APS) awarded him the James McKeen Cattell Fellow award, citing his research and ideas that are “changing how we think about the nature of health.”
 Dr. Friedman is also the recipient of the career award for “Outstanding Contributions to Health Psychology” from the American Psychological Association (Div.
 38).
-Professor Friedman is an elected Fellow of the American Association for the Advancement of Science (AAAS); the American Psychological Association (APA); and the Society of Behavioral Medicine.
+Professor Friedman is an elected Fellow of the American Association for the Advancement of Science (AAAS); the American Psychological Association (APA); the Society of Behavioral Medicine, and the Academy of Behavioral Medicine Research.

 Dr. Friedman is the Editor of the Journal of Nonverbal Behavior.
 His research on nonverbal expressiveness and personal charisma has been widely applied in health promotion, leadership training, medical education, and viral marketing.

-Professor Friedman is also known for his textbooks: Personality: Classic Theories and Modern Research 5/e (Pearson, 2012) and The Personality Reader (Allyn and Bacon, 2008).
-He has received UCR's Distinguished Teaching Award, as well as the Outstanding Teacher award from the Western Psychological Association (WPA).
+Professor Friedman has received UCR's Distinguished Teaching Award, as well as the Outstanding Teacher award from the Western Psychological Association (WPA).
 In 2012, he was awarded the Elizabeth Hurlock Beckman Award Trust prize "for inspiring students to make a difference in the community."
 See http://newsroom.ucr.edu/2829.

 A magna cum laude graduate of Yale University, Friedman received his doctorate from Harvard University, where he was a National Science Foundation Graduate Fellow.
 For further information about current scientific research in the Friedman lab, please follow the appropriate links.